The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2007

-Barbara Boldin (University of Utrecht, NL)
+Barbara Boldin (University of Utrecht, Netherlands)

 Thesis title: Mathematical aspects of infectious disease dynamics

-Antonio Politi (HU Berlin, DE)
+Antonio Politi (HU Berlin, Germany)

 Thesis title: Systems Biology Perspectives on Calcium Signaling and DNA Repair

-Copyright © 2023 ESMTB - European Society for Mathematical and Theoretical Biology.
+Copyright © 2025 ESMTB - European Society for Mathematical and Theoretical Biology.
 All Rights Reserved

 Powered by Wild Apricot Membership Software